JanneMattila/www/docs/_posts/2024/04/2024-04-08-appgw-and-app-service-authentication.markdown

 {% include imageEmbed.html width="100%" height="100%" link="/assets/posts/2024/04/08/appgw-and-app-service-authentication/path2.png" %}

-But you easily might leak out the original path in the response and they might be hard to rewrite in the Application Gateway:
+But you can easily leak out the original path in the response and they might be hard to rewrite in the Application Gateway:

 {% include imageEmbed.html width="100%" height="100%" link="/assets/posts/2024/04/08/appgw-and-app-service-authentication/path4.png" %}

-Option 4: Virtual directories in App Service
+**Option 4: Virtual directories in App Service**

 _This is not recommended option_ but _technically_ you can use virtual directories in App Service.
-Of course this option is not available unless you use Windows and deploy your code directly to the App Service (in another words if you use containers this is not even option)..
+Of course this option is not available unless you use Windows and deploy your code directly to the App Service (in another words if you use containers this is not even option).

-But from the above options, I would recommend to handle the path in the application code if you need to expose your application from different paths.
+But do pay attention to this and test it carefully so that you don't get suprises.

 ## Conclusion

 In this post, I showed how to combine App Service authentication with Application Gateway and Web Application Firewall.
-I used Entra ID as the identity provider and created a custom domain for the App Service.
+I tried to cover different aspects related to this scenario so you can easily adapt this to your own needs.

 This was originally published in my GitHub repository: